Right to Buy Mortgage

 - IVA – Individual voluntary arrangement.

-If you’ve had previous bad credit, then getting an updated copy of your credit report is vital.
+If you’ve had previous bad credit, then getting an updated copy of your credit report is vital before applying for a Right to Buy mortgage.